vitaminwater/rotonde/README.md

 {
   "type": "req",
   "payload": {
-    "objectId": 1234, // displayed on start of postman, will be received from the def packet "instanceId": 0, // see UAVTalk documentation for info }
+    "objectId": 1234, // displayed on start of rotonde, will be received from the def packet "instanceId": 0, // see UAVTalk documentation for info }
 }